ohbus/ColdChain/README.md

 ### User Guide

-To find how to use the Cold-chain solution once deployed successfully in Azure portal refer **[User Guide](https://github.com/SecureColdChain/Wipro-Ltd-ColdChain/blob/master/Documentation/user-guide.md)**
+To find how to use the Cold Chain solution once deployed successfully in Azure portal refer **[User Guide](https://github.com/SecureColdChain/Wipro-Ltd-ColdChain/blob/master/Documentation/user-guide.md)**